-As one of the founders of Rak Tamachat I hope to give you an overview of the background of Rak Tamachat, Rak Tamachat’s goals and vision and what the Residents feel it means to be a member of Rak Tamachat.
+As one of the founders of Rak Tamachat, I hope to give you an overview of the background of The Rak Tamachat Permaculture Institute, Rak Tamachat’s goals, and vision and what the Residents feel it means to be a member of Rak Tamachat.

 First, Rak Tamachat is Thai for “Love Natural”, Rak being Love and Tamachat being Natural.
-We feel this is a very good basic description to our beliefs on what we feel constitutes the way we approach life and farming.
+We feel this is a very good basic description of our beliefs on what we feel constitutes the way we approach our Permaculture lifestyle and Thai Permaculture Farming.

-It is our long-term goal to be a more integrated community with the local Thais.
+It is our long-term goal to be a more integrated intentional community with the local Thais.
 To achieve this, we have to walk the walk to talk the talk.
-If we do not live by what we teach, how can we expect the locals to implement our practices?
+If we do not live by what we teach, how can we expect the local Thai Farmers to implement our practices?
 So, we have had many ups and downs and learned loads along the way.

-We learn much from the local Thais and often end up being their students.
-I hope that we can share some of this local knowledge and experiences with you over the course of your stay with us.
-Our Local Thai educators share their love of the culture and the age old farming and land stewardship practices that made Thailand the great place it is.
+We learn much from the local Thai Farmers and often end up being their students.
+I hope that we can share some of this local Thai Permaculture knowledge and experiences with you over the course of your stay with us.
+Our Local Thai Permaculture Educators share their love of the Thai Farming Culture and the age-old farming and land stewardship practices that made Thailand the great place it is.

 Learning how to live from what the land gives you and finding the respect that you receive by living within your means in line with nature is what finding oneself is all about.
 It is really why they call Thailand the Land of Smiles.

-Now that we know a little about why we do it I would like to make sure you have read our Lifestyle Page which explains how our
+Now that we know a little about why we do it, I would like to make sure you have read our Permaculture Community Lifestyle Page which explains how our

-But before we start, I want to first and foremost stress that Rak Tamachat is a working farm and the home of a core community of 12 persons.
+But before we start, I want to first and foremost stress that Rak Tamachat Permaculture Institute is a working Thai Permaculture Farm and the home of a core Intentional Permaculture Community of 12 persons.
 It is the group of like-minded persons that makes Rak such an amazing place.

-We have been working hard to transition from a traditional, mono-culture system consisting of upland corn and lowland rice.
-We strive to follow the Principals and Ethics of Permaculture and other land management systems.
+We have been working hard to transition from a traditional, monoculture farming system consisting of upland corn and lowland rice.
+We strive to follow the Principals and Ethics of Permaculture Design and other Sustainable land management systems.

-This helps us facilitate the change from a mono-culture annual farming system, to a diversified integrated farming system based around perennials and animals working together in a balanced and sustainable system.
+This helps us facilitate the change from a monoculture annual farming system, to a diversified integrated Permaculture farming system based around perennials and animals working together in a balanced and sustainable system.

-We feel that this transition along with the development of the systems needed to support our community and by reducing our need for outside goods, reduces the amount of money that we need and helps to lower our vulnerability to outside pressures.
+We feel that this transition along with the development of the Permaculture systems needed to support our Permaculture community and by reducing our need for outside goods reduces the amount of money that we need and helps to lower our vulnerability to outside pressures.

-By choosing to be farmers we work every day, yes, on a farm there are very few holidays but, when you love and have a passion for what you’re doing it does not seem like work.
-We are working to develop a Permaculture, Natural Building and Living Education Center while at the same time transitioning from a mono-culture farming practice to more sustainable systems using restoration agriculture techniques for the perennial tree systems and holistic management techniques for our animal systems.
+By choosing to be Thai Permaculture Farmers we work every day, yes, on a farm there are very few holidays but, when you love and have a passion for what you’re doing it does not seem like work.
+We are working to develop a Permaculture, Natural Building, and Natural Living Education Center while at the same time transitioning from a monoculture farming practice to more sustainable Permaculture Farming System using restoration agriculture techniques for the perennial tree systems and holistic management techniques for our animal systems.

 So here is the short version of a long story

 I was on my way back home when I met an American who was working in the Thai oil fields for Chevron in Songkhla.
-After some discussion about my background in Construction Management he assisted me in getting a job as Project Manager with a local Thai company doing wellhead hook-ups offshore.
+After some discussion about my background in Construction Management, he assisted me in getting a job as Project Manager with a local Thai oil services company doing wellhead hook-ups offshore.